-(1) Mr. Vermillion, Mr. Christie and Ms. Rosentrater have until 2024 to meet the required ownership target based on their promotion date of October 1, 2019.
+(1) Ms. Rosentrater has until 2024 to meet the required ownership target based on her promotion date of October 1, 2019.

 Anti-Hedging and Anti-Pledging Policy

 All directors, NEOs, and other officers are prohibited from purchasing any financial instrument that is designed to hedge or offset any decrease in the market value of the Company shares, including, but not limited to, short-sales, zero-cost collars and forward sales contracts.